 Selena’s professional and academic interests lie in curriculum and instruction.
-Over the past 15 years, she has authored or co-authored many of SPICE's curriculum units.
+Since joining SPICE, she has authored or co-authored many of SPICE's curriculum units.

 She has presented teacher seminars nationally for the National Council for the Social Studies in San Diego, CA; the California Council for the Social Studies in Santa Clara, CA; the National Consortium for Teaching about Asia at Stanford, CA; the National Association for Asian and Pacific American Education in Kona, HI; and the California Association of Independent Schools at Stanford, CA. She has also presented teacher seminars internationally for the European Council of International Schools in Nice, France.